 17. What does the NCLEX-RN “Pass-Rate” mean?

-Answer: The NCLEX-RN Pass-Rate indicates the percentage of
+Answer: In 2017, Trinity's NCLEX-RN pass rate was 100%.
+The NCLEX-RN Pass-Rate indicates the percentage of

 graduates that successfully pass the NCLEX-RN on their first attempt in